Jewel Cave National Monument

-Please note that due to COVID-19, cave tours are suspended until further notice.
-Despite no tours currently offered, there are still many things visitors can do.
-One can always learn about the cave and area at the visitor center.
-Enjoy a healthy stroll along the 1/4-mile Roof Trail, an easily accessible trail near the visitor center that features picnic tables and benches, and the Canyons Trail, which goes through Lithograph and Hell Canyons before winding back to the visitor center parking lot.
-View recently reintroduced Bighorn Sheep in the Historic Area.
+Enjoy a stroll along the 1/4-mile Roof Trail, an easily accessible trail near the visitor center that features picnic tables and benches, or the 3.5-mile Canyons Trail, which goes through Lithograph and Hell canyons before winding back to the visitor center parking lot.
+View recently reintroduced bighorn sheep in the Historic Area.

 An underground wilderness sparkling with brilliant color.